-One mistake many mothers do after delivery is to focus all their energy and attention on their newborns and not take care of one’s self.
-While your baby should definitely be the center of your attention, you need to consider your body and mind too.
+One mistake many mothers do after delivery is to focus all their energy and attention on their newborns and not take care of one’s themselves.
+While your baby should definitely be the centre of your attention, you need to consider your body and mind too.
 And what better way to relax than a body massage followed by a warm bath?

 There are many oils that are great for massages.
 And for new mothers, massages are blessings.
 We give below five of our top picks.
 You need to choose an oil that suits you and the baby (since you will be handling the baby and the smell of the oil remains in your body even after bath).

 Also, bear in mind to check for any allergic reactions you might have for certain oils.
 We recommend you do a patch test if you have never used the oil before.
 Another factor to consider is the weather conditions in your place of residence.
 Some oils are warming in nature and some having cooling properties.

 If you have had a normal delivery, then you can start oil massage as soon as you are back home.
 Most moms start it within the first 5 days.

 If you have had a C-section, then you need to give the wound some time to heal before you start the massage – generally after 1-2 weeks.
 Please confirm with your doctor before starting the massage.